-In these regulations, regulations are in boxes with definitions underlined.
-Guidance, to assist firms, is not in boxes.
+In these regulations, regulations are in bold type with definitions in italics.
+Guidance, to assist firms, is in light type.

 - 1.1 These regulations are made by ICAEW's Council, pursuant to Clause 16 of the Supplemental Royal Charter of 1948.
-They come into force on [Date], and on this date, with immediate effect, they revoke the Probate Regulations, and anything done under the probate regulations is deemed to have been done under these regulations. - 1.2 These regulations only apply to authorised legal services work and/or authorised probate work in England and Wales.
+They come into force on [Date]. - 1.2 These regulations only apply to the grant of probate or letters of administration in England and Wales.